-A deranged house painter tried to shoot and kill President Adams in the Capitol Building’s House Chamber during his presidency.
-To avoid this man who had a knife with him, Adams grabbed a Louisa Smith from Ohio and used her as a human shield until help arrived!
+To avoid this man, Adams grabbed Louisa Smith from Ohio and used her as a human shield until help arrived!

 7. Andrew Jackson

-Jackson’s mother and father died before he was born (he never even knew his Dad, and his Mom passed away shortly after giving birth to him).
+Jackson‘s mother and father died before he met them.
+He never even knew his Dad, and his Mom passed away shortly after giving birth to him.

 8. Martin Van Buren